gabors-data-analysis/gabors-data-analysis.github.io/_pages/data-and-code.md

 All the code that reproduces all the tables and graphs in the textbook is available freely to use.

+Organization:
+1. Each case study has a separate folder.
+2. Within case study folders, codes in different languages are simply stored together.
+3. Some intermediary files (csv, rds) may be saved there, too.
+4. Output folders are created when you run the code

 All codes in R and Stata should work well.
 But some improvement of codes may take place.
 We plan a locked version 1.0 is expected in March 2021.
 Python is under preparation is the Github page for details.